ctwiebe23/kera/README.md

 # INSTALL

-ftf can be installed using the pip package manager.
+kera can be installed using the pip package manager.

-    pipx install ftf
+    pipx install kera

 # DESCRIPTION